ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 >:zzz: [The Argument Sketch](http://www.mindspring.com/~mfpatton/sketch.htm) from "Monty Python's Previous Record" and "Monty Python's Instant Record Collection"

-Up to now, we've looked at functions without arguments.
+[#fargs] Up to now, we've looked at functions without arguments.
 We haven't even said what an argument *is*, only that our functions don't have any.

 A> Most programmers are perfectly familiar with arguments (often called "parameters").
 Secondary school mathematics discusses this.
 So you know what they are, and I know that you know what they are, but please be patient with the explanation!